* This is the Professional Version. *

 CT provides rapid, noninvasive imaging of the brain and skull.
 CT is superior to MRI in visualizing fine bone detail in (but not the contents of) the posterior fossa, base of the skull, and spinal canal.
 A radiopaque contrast agent helps detect brain tumors and abscesses.
 Noncontrast CT is used to rapidly detect acute hemorrhage and various gross structural changes without concern about contrast allergy or renal failure.
 With an intrathecal agent, CT can outline abnormalities encroaching on the brain stem, spinal cord, or spinal nerve roots (eg, meningeal carcinoma, herniated disk) and may detect a syrinx in the spinal cord.
 CT angiography using a contrast agent can show the cerebral blood vessels, obviating the need for MRI or angiography.

-Adverse effects of contrast agents (see Radiographic Contrast Agents and Contrast Reactions) include allergic reactions and contrast nephropathy.
+Adverse effects of contrast agents (see page Radiographic Contrast Agents and Contrast Reactions) include allergic reactions and contrast nephropathy.

 MRI provides better resolution of neural structures than CT.
 This difference is most significant clinically for visualizing cranial nerves, brain stem lesions, abnormalities of the posterior fossa, and the spinal cord; CT images of these regions are often marred by bony streak artifacts.
 Also, MRI is better for detecting demyelinating plaques, early infarction, subclinical brain edema, cerebral contusions, incipient transtentorial herniation, abnormalities of the craniocervical junction, and syringomyelia.
 MRI is especially valuable for identifying spinal abnormalities (eg, tumor, abscess) compressing the spinal cord and requiring emergency intervention.